OGB-LSC: A Large-Scale Challenge for Machine Learning on Graphs: Conclusions

 Modern applications of graph ML involve large-scale graph data with billions of edges or millions of graphs.
 ML advances on large graph data have been limited due to the lack of a suitable benchmark.
-For KDD Cup 2021, we present \challengeshort{}, with the goal of advancing state-of-the-art in large-scale graph ML. \challengeshort{} provides the three large-scale realistic benchmark datasets, covering the core graph ML tasks of node classification, link prediction, and graph regression.
+Here we present \challengeshort{}, with the goal of advancing state-of-the-art in large-scale graph ML. \challengeshort{} provides the three large-scale realistic benchmark datasets, covering the core graph ML tasks of node classification, link prediction, and graph regression.
 We perform dedicated baseline analysis, scaling up advanced graph models to large graphs.
 We show that advanced and expressive models can significantly outperform simpler baseline models, suggesting opportunities for further dedicated effort to yield even better performance.

-We hope \challengeshort{} facilitates dedicated community efforts to tackle the important but challenging problem of large-scale graph ML.
+We used our datasets for the recent ACM KDD Cup 2021, where we have attracted huge engagement from the community and have already witnessed significant performance improvement.
+We summarize the winning solutions for each dataset, highliting the current best practices in large-scale graph ML.
+Finally, we describe how we have updated our datasets after the KDD Cup to further facilitate research advances.
+Overall, we hope \challengeshort{} encourages dedicated community efforts to tackle the important but challenging problem of large-scale graph ML.